Collision-free pedestrian model

 Microscopic pedestrian models are frequently used in traffic engineering and safety engineering to simulate crowd behaviors in different scenarios.
 The social force model is a second-order model based on a superposition of exponential repulsions with the neighbors (the social forces).
 Despite its simplicity, SFM can describe realistic dynamics and self-organized phenomena (lane formation, alternance at bottlenecks, etc.) for fine tunings of the parameter.
 However, inertia mechanisms can also provide undesired overlapping effects of the pedestrians (“tunneling” or penetration of particles), oscillating behaviors, as well as additional numerical complexity related to simulation of second order models.

 In contrast to acceleration-based models, the velocity in velocity-based models is instantaneously adjusted to the neighborhood and the environment with no inertia or reaction time.
 Such a modelling approach is largely inspired by motion planning in robotics.
 Constraints on the velocity in case of contact allow to model hard-core body exclusion (volume exclusion) and tdescribe collision-free pedestrian dynamics with no overlapping.
 In the collision-free model, the speed depends, as for optimal velocity traffic models, on the distance spacing in front, while the direction, as the social force and gradient navigation models, results from exponential repulsion with the neighbors and the obstacles.
-The model is collision-free by construction, and can describe different self-organization such as jamming and clogging at bottlenecks, lane formation, freezing by heating effect, or intermittent counter flow at bottlenecks (see the videos #1, #2, #3, #4).
+The model is collision-free by construction, and can describe different self-organization such as jamming and clogging at bottlenecks, lane formation, freezing by heating effect, or intermittent counter flow at bottlenecks (see the videos #1, #2, #3, #4; a presentaion of the collision-free pedestrian model is available here).
 Yet, the numerical complexity of the systems is significantly lower than those of acceleration-based models.

 Modelling mixed urban traffic